 Diverse collaboration by the HEIs with the public, private and civil society actors: catalyzing GIS/ICT business ecosystem development and providing skilled graduates for the private sector.

-Higher Education Instatiutions (HEIs) and their staff have improved capacities and skills to plan and implement multi-competence learning (MCL) solutions in their teaching
+HEIs and their staff have improved capacities and skills to plan and implement multi-competence learning (MCL) solutions in their teaching.

-Students have open access and wider usage of digital e-learning assets in Tanzanian Higher Educations institutions
+Students have open access and wider usage of digital e-learning assets in Tanzanian HEIs.

 Project partners and funders